 The steaks of Hilsa are marinated in coconut and mustard paste and after that salt, oil and turmeric are added and smeared well.
 The marinated fish is wrapped in banana leaf and pan-fried in a skillet.

 The smoky flavor coming out from the pan-fried banana leaf refines the taste of the fish.
 The smoky flavor of pan-frying and the pungent taste of mustard paste make the recipe unique.
 The dish can be relished with steamed white rice.

 You might be feeling hungry by this time.
-Just pack up your baggage and land up in India.
-Rest will be taken care by your tour guide.
+Just pack up your baggage and land in India.
+Rest will be taken care of by your tour guide.

-Read our next article - Discovering Iceland’s Idyllic Friðheimar Greenhouse
+Read our previous article - Discovering Iceland’s Idyllic Friðheimar Greenhouse

 Read our next article - Wildlife to see in African Safaris